-These grants are competitive in nature and there is limited funding for these grants.
+These grants are competitive in nature and limited funding is available.

 This application must be on an approved application form, or follow the format of the approved form.
-Grants are awarded two times during a calendar year — May and November.
-SDDA Resource Conservation and Forestry Division must receive the applications no later than April 1 for the May awards, or October 1 for the November awards.
+Grants are awarded two times during a calendar year — Spring and Fall.
+SDDA Resource Conservation and Forestry Division must receive the applications no later than March 1 for the Spring award cycle or October 1 for the Fall award cycle.

 The following projects have received funding under this grant program.
-However, this is not a complete list of past or currently funded projects, nor is it intended to stifle the creativity of natural resource managers in identifying alternative measures to protect the states' natural resources.
+This is not a complete list of past or currently funded projects, nor is it intended to stifle the creativity of natural resource managers in identifying alternative measures to protect the states' natural resources.